disqus/sso-demo/packages/backend/README.md

 1. **Invalid signature**: Check that your secret key is correct
 2. **CORS errors**: Ensure your frontend domain is properly configured
 3. **Missing environment variables**: Verify `.dev.vars` file exists and has correct keys

-### Debug Mode

-Enable debug logging by setting `DEBUG=true` in your environment variables.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Ensure all tests pass
-5. Submit a pull request

 ## License